Thesis / Dissertation Embargo Policy

 The School of Graduate Studies requires that all theses and dissertations be made publicly available upon degree conferral.

-The School of Graduate Studies will consider requests for delay in public access to a dissertation for up to one year if:
+The School of Graduate Studies will consider requests for delay in public access to a thesis or dissertation in one-year increments if:

-- The student (which may include partnerships with advisor/collaborators) is applying for a patent on research contained in the dissertation, and does not wish to make the contents public until the patent application has been filed.
+1. The student (which may include partnerships with advisor/collaborators) is applying for a patent on research contained in the thesis or dissertation and does not wish to make the contents public until the patent application has been filed.

-- The interest of an academic or commercial press in acquiring the rights to publish a dissertation or thesis as a book or composition.
+4. The interest of an academic or commercial press in acquiring the rights to publish a thesis or dissertation as a book or composition.

-For instances in which the full text of thesis or dissertation will be embargoed, the title and abstract will be made available after degree conferral.
+For instances in which the full text of the thesis or dissertation will be embargoed, the citation and abstract will be made available after degree conferral.

-Requests must be initiated by the student, and require the approval of the committee chair/co-chair, committee, and unit dean prior to review and approval by the Dean of the School of Graduate Studies.
-When appropriate, and with proper documentation, extensions of up to one year can be requested.
+Requests must be initiated by the student and require the approval of the committee chair/co-chair prior to review and approval by the Dean of the School of Graduate Studies.
+When appropriate, and with proper documentation, extensions in one-year increments can be requested.
+A new application must be made for each request of extension.